Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/package-samples.md

 The package samples that URP provides are:

 * URP Package Samples: A collection of example shaders, C# scripts, and other assets you can build upon or use in your application.
-For more information, refer to [URP Package Samples](package-sample-urp-package-samples.md).
+Refer to [URP Package Samples](package-sample-urp-package-samples.md).
+* URP RenderGraph Samples: A collection of example [Scriptable Renderer Features](renderer-features/scriptable-renderer-features/scriptable-renderer-features-landing.md) demonstrating how to use the render graph system.
+For more information about the render graph samples, refer to [Render graph system](render-graph.md).